Boundaries vs Rules in Open Relationships

 Let's start from the beginning and figure this out together, shall we?

-First, boundaries and rules both have their place in relationships.
+First of all: boundaries and rules both have their place in relationships.
 The problem isn't that you want structure in your open relationship - that's actually healthy and necessary.
 The issue is often in how these structures are created, who they serve, and how they impact people who weren't present when those decisions were made.

 Let's start by understanding the critical difference between boundaries and rules: